return5/Project-Dysnomia/README.md

   it is entirely readable, but may not be formatted well. under normal use cases this isnt a problem as it would only need to be read in a debugging session.

 ## dysnomiaExamples
-  please see the ``dysnomiaExamples`` directory for dysnomiaExamples of dysnomia.
+  please see the ``dysnomiaExamples`` directory for examples of dysnomia.